 Dress is whatever makes you feel comfortable.
 You will see people in everything from suits to jeans and everything in between.

 This is tricky.
 The tradition is that you wait until the conclusion of the work, last movement in the case of symphonies, concertos, etc. On the other hand, no pun intended, you should feel comfortable expressing your response to the music whenever you feel moved to do so.
 Italian opera goers cheer or boo in the middle of arias if they have the urge.
 A safe out is to wait until others start.

 How much do I need to know about classical music to appreciate a concert?

 No courses necessary.
 Music is the language of the spirit as much as the mind.
 The universal language speaks directly to the listener, no interpreter necessary, enjoy!
 For a more in depth look at the music being performed, all JSO ticket holders are entitled to attend the complimentary JSO pre-concert lecture “Backstage Glimpses” hosted by Dr. Bruce Brown, JSO Composer in Residence.
-Backstage Glimpses takes place at 7 pm preceding each subscription concert.
+Backstage Glimpses takes place at 6:30 pm preceding each subscription concert.
 Dr. Brown leads a lively, enlightening and informative look at the evening’s repertoire.
 Guest Artists are generally present to give a brief talk on the music they will be performing and to answer audience questions.
 Backstage Glimpses are held backstage in the Green Room.
 Entry is through the side door south of the main Potter Center entrance and is noted by a sign as you approach the building.

-Can I bring my child to an evening cncert?
+Can I bring my child to an evening concert?